 The Garden Museum is located in the church next door to the Palace which is a must for any keen gardener.
 Read my Garden Museum Review to find out more.
-We booked a meal at the café afterward which was excellent.
+We booked a meal at the café afterwards which was excellent.
 Read my Garden Café At Garden Museum Review.

 Just around the corner is the Florence Nightingale Museum which I enjoyed.
 Read my Florence Nightingale Museum Review for more information.

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for visiting with me.